mzmine/mzmine_documentation/docs/performance.md

 on **[GitHub](https://github.com/mzmine/mzmine3/issues)**.

 ## Maximum memory

+### Relative memory limits (default)
 The maximum Java heap size (the main part of the RAM available to mzmine) is set to 80%.
 This is usually a good value, considering that mzmine and its Java Virtual Machine (JVM) will use memory extending over this 80% threshold for specific tasks.
 There is one way to change the maximum heap size before starting mzmine, however, it requires administrator access.

 Find the **mzmine/app/mzmine.cfg** file in the mzmine install directory or portable version.
+The portable version allows this file to be edited.
-Under Windows, this file is write protected, which needs to be changed under **File/Properties/Security/** select Users and click Edit to grant write access.
+In the installed Windows version, this file is write protected, which needs to be changed under **File/Properties/Security/** select Users and click Edit to grant write access.
 Now change the _MaxRAMPercentage_ to grant more RAM.

 **Note**: You'll need to modify the **mzmine_console.cfg** if you run mzmine_console (on Windows).